8.2.1. How to Write State Machines

 except for the dummy state (EG_FSM_STATE_DUMMY

-the state machine runner function looks like this:
+A condensed version of the state machine runner function looks like this:

 1 static STD_RETURN_TYPE_e EG_RunStateMachine(EG_STATE_s *pEgState) {